quantidexyz/levr-sdk/docs/client-hooks/query/use-project.md

 - Static data cached with `staleTime: Infinity` (only refetches on token change)
 - Dynamic data refetches every 30 seconds
 - Includes fee receivers with `areYouAnAdmin` calculated automatically
+- Includes fee splitter configuration and pending fees (if active)
+- When fee splitter is active, `stakingStats.outstandingRewards` includes fees in the splitter
 - Pricing requires `oraclePublicClient` in LevrProvider
 - Automatically refetches when token or chain changes